hellche/hellche/README.md

 ### Hi! 👋

 I am a junior researcher in the fields of science of science and education science.
-I am currently seeking a challenging Ph.D. position 🧑‍🎓 to study people and their groups, estimate inequalities, and generate actionable policies.
+I am currently seeking 🧑‍🎓 a challen ging Ph.D. position to study people and their groups, estimate inequalities, and generate actionable policies.

 I have a background in economics and econometrics, and I possess a diverse skill set that includes statistics, data collection, preprocessing, exploratory and statistical data analysis, and data visualization using R and Python.